The Son (2019 Argentine film): Release

 The film was released on May 2, 2019.
 The film was available to stream in various countries outside of China, South Korea, Argentina and Uruguay on July 26, 2019, by Netflix.

 Reception

-The film has received favorable reviews from critics.
-On Rotten Tomatoes, the film has an approval rating of 82% based on 11 reviews with a weighted average of 6.21/10.
-The website's critics consensus reads: "In the deeply disturbing and suspenseful The Son, director Sebastian Schindel successfully portrays the horrors of paternity, carried by Joaquín Furriel's terrific performance."
 Jonathan Holland from The Hollywood Reporter mentioned in a positive review of the film, "Disturbing in the best sense of the word, though sometimes let down by attention to detail, the pic deserves at the least to be adopted by horror fests."
 Carlos Aguilar from Los Angeles Times praised the film, stating that it "maintains a determined stance not to show more than needed to keep one guessing, even if the symbolic references it tries to make and the social statements it may be carrying are left inconclusive."